cms-dev/cms/docs/Troubleshooting.rst

 - *Symptom.* The Worker fails to evaluate a submission logging about an invalid (empty) output from the manager.

   *Possible cause.* You might have been used a non-statically linked checker.
 The sandbox prevent dynamically linked executables to work.
 Try compiling the checker with ```-static```.
+Also, make sure that the checker was compiled for the architecture of the workers (e.g., 32 or 64 bits).